 Musician, Environmental Activist

-No scientific polling for the Green Party race has been conducted, but informal polling by individual green groups show a strong support for the 2012 standard bearer, Jill Stein.
+No scientific polling for the Green Party race has been conducted, but informal polling by individual green groups shows strong support for the 2012 standard bearer, Jill Stein.
 Stein, a Massachusetts resident, comes into the race being no stranger to the world of Bay State politics, having served the Green-Rainbow Party as a candidate for numerous offices, the most recent being their 2010 gubernatorial candidate.
 Her opponents, all green activists with established records of their own, lack the immediate organization and name recognition of Stein.

 The Green Party awards state delegation seats based on numerous factors, including state recognition, so Massachusetts will be a valuable delegation for Stein going into the convention.
 In 2012, she won nine delegates of the eleven delegates in play and cinched the nomination.